-Recycling is the process of reusing materials and resources that would otherwise be thrown away as waste to slowly deteriorate with time.
+What is recycling?
+Recycling is the process of reusing materials and resources that would otherwise be thrown away as waste to deteriorate with time slowly.

-We all know that recycling has many benefits that are both economical and environmental yet we don’t truly know the value of recycling.
-Thus, we don’t see any immediate impact that the extra effort of recycling has.
+We all know that recycling has many economical and environmental benefits, yet we don’t truly know the value of recycling.
+Thus, we don’t see any immediate impact of the extra recycling effort.
 That is why this article exists to educate and inform you of what positive changes you can have as an individual.

-However, you should be aware that not all materials and resources can be recycled.
-We will take a look at common household items which can and cannot be recycled, and why later on in this article.
+However, you should know that not all materials and resources can be recycled.
+We will look at common household items that can and cannot be recycled and why later in this article.

-Because we cannot recycle everything, we are required to sort out the recyclable from the non-recyclable items and handing it to a recycling centre where it is taken care of.
+Because we cannot recycle everything, we must sort the recyclable from the non-recyclable items and hand it to a recycling centre where it is taken care of.
 It is this little extra effort that makes all the difference.

 We hope by the end of this article, you are more convinced to make a conscious effort to implement a recycling routine as a small part of your daily life.